kluchey/OMG/pages/MCV4U 5-R Review.md

 		  $$\begin{cases} L_1: & \frac{x-1}{2}=\frac{y+2}{-1}=\frac{z-2}{4} \\ L_2: & \vec{r}(t)=\langle 3,0,-2 \rangle +t\langle -2,-1,6 \rangle \end{cases}$$
 			- *Solution*.
 			  logseq.order-list-type:: number
+				- Having the lines in two different forms logseq.order-list-type:: number
 		- In his handout, Mr. Cluchey messed up and wrote $\langle -2,-1,-6 \rangle$, introducing an extra negative.
 Does this new, erroneous system still have a point of intersection or is it skew? logseq.order-list-type:: number
 		- Determine the point of intersection for the following system of equations in $\R^3$. $t,k\in\R$